 Zane Grey Museum, Historical museum in Lackawaxen Township, Pennsylvania, United States

-The Zane Grey Museum is a two-story house with a wraparound porch built on a bluestone foundation overlooking the Delaware River.
-Inside are exhibition rooms displaying photographs, manuscripts, and furnishings from Grey's personal collection.
+The Zane Grey Museum is a two-story wood-frame house with a wraparound porch built on a bluestone foundation, set above the Delaware River in Lackawaxen Township, Pennsylvania.
+Inside, several rooms display photographs, manuscripts, and original furnishings from Grey's personal collection.

 The house was built in 1905 and expanded in 1912 as Grey's writing career grew.
-He departed for California in 1918 to establish himself on the West Coast.
+He left for California in 1918, and the property has since been preserved as a record of his most productive years.

 The community of curious travelers